cybertaxonomy/cdm-dataportal/README.md

 **Strategy**: Downloading of the installation package for a new release of the cdm-dataportal and replacing the old installation by the content of the installation package.

 * Pro: Few simple steps.
-* Con: The steps described here are not suitable for multisite installation or when additional modules are installed.
+* Con: The steps described here are not suitable for multi-site installation or when additional modules are installed.

 ~~~
 cd /var/www